DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## User instructions

-    - The program is executed by running the file 'karaoke_roa.do'
+    - The program is executed by running the file 'karaoke_roa.do', which utilizes the data from file 'karaoke_room_checked.csv'
+      + The Figure 2 in the thesis, Parallel trend test,